mjz-smu/codelab_instructions/README.md

 ### ping

-The **ping** command is the most widely distributed and is commonly used to verify connectivity and measure network latency.
+The **ping** command is the most widely distributed and is commonly used to verify connectivity and measure simple network latency.
 It measures the round trip time (rtt) of ICMP packets.

 ### iperf